 | Flock | Internet connectivity | Physical-layer exchange | Active app, range limits |

 The community layer.
-Six phases taking Chirm from a functional baseline to a polished, extensible, themeable platform with a bot framework and rich media plugins.
+Six phases taking Chirm from a functional baseline to a polished, extensible, themeable platform.
+Phases 0 through 3 are substantially delivered — security hardening, modular architecture, theming, and bot token API are live.
+Phases 4 and 5 are in progress.

 User-facing quality before structural changes.
 Highest ROI — shapes every new user's first impression.